pflanze/copycat/README.md

 ### Dependencies

+Currently this will only run on POSIX-like systems.
+It has been tested on Debian and Raspbian.

 This requires the Gambit-C Scheme system with some patches as available [here](https://github.com/pflanze/gambc.git); on a Debian (or Raspbian or perhaps Ubuntu) system it can easily be installed via